1983 European Cup Winners' Cup final: First half

 Prior to the match, the pitch had been covered by tarpaulin in order to protect it from the rain.
 The referee made an inspection of the pitch prior to kick-off and determined that the surface was fit to play upon.
 The match started, and Aberdeen immediately went on the attack.
 Madrid's goalkeeper Agustín misdirected a goal kick, Gordon Strachan broke away from his marker and chested the ball down.
 He lobbed the ball forward to Eric Black who hit a twenty-yard volley towards the Madrid goal.
 Agustín saved the shot, tipping it onto the crossbar of the goalframe.
 Strachan took the corner, crossing it to Alex McLeish.
 The ball deflected off McLeish's head, and Black pounced on the ball sending it into the back of the Real Madrid goal to put Aberdeen up 1–0.

 The conditions on the pitch started to get muddy very quickly, which partially resulted in Madrid's comeback.
 Alex McLeish of Aberdeen passed the ball back to goalkeeper Jim Leighton, but it became stuck in the mud part way in the penalty area.
 Leighton rushed out from the goal line to claim the ball but took down Madrid striker Santillana in the process.
 A penalty was awarded by the referee.
 Real's captain Juanito scored the penalty to put Madrid level.
 Madrid dominated the remainder of the half, with John Metgod and Uli Stielike looking particularly comfortable in defence and midfield, respectively.

 Second half

 The teams were equally matched during the first part of the second half.
 Strachan led another Aberdeen attack in the 55th minute, passing it to Peter Weir who took the ball down the flank.
 His cross back to Strachan was met by a volley, but it deflected off Agustín's legs.
 Aberdeen immediately attacked once more, with Weir moving again down the flank, but his cross was met with a header by Black who sent the ball over after already moving into an offside position.
 In the 80th minute, Weir created another opening with a further cross.
 This time it was caught by Agustín.
-But the goalkeeper momentarily dropped the ball, but dove onto it before any Aberdeen players could take advantage of the mistake.
+The goalkeeper momentarily dropped the ball, but dived onto it before any Aberdeen players could take advantage of the mistake.